cetz-package/cetz/lib/chart.typ

 /// - size (array): Chart size as width and height tuple in canvas unist;
 ///                 height can be set to `auto`.
 /// - bar-width (float): Size of a bar in relation to the charts height.
-/// - bar-style (string): Style or function (idx => style) to use for
+/// - bar-style (style,function): Style or function (idx => style) to use for
 ///                               each bar, accepts a palette function.
 /// - x-tick-step (float): Step size of x axis ticks
 /// - x-ticks (array): List of tick values or value/label tuples
 ///